 How Weed Affects the Body

-THC (tetrahydrocannabinol) is a psychoactive chemical in weed that impacts the brain.
-THC gives your body a high by sending these areas of the brain into hyperactive mode.
+Weed contains many different chemicals that affect a user’s body and mind.
+Tetrahydrocannabinol (THC) is a psychoactive chemical in marijuana that impacts the brain.
+It gives your body a high by sending areas of the brain into hyperactive mode.
 The high from weed can bring about feelings of:

 - Enhanced sensory perception